 As a region, Tuscany is one of the more expensive places to live in Italy.
 This is because of its association with tourism.
 However, the cost of living in Tuscany is still fairly low, and house prices are attractive.
 As this will likely be one of your main expenses, everything else will be tolerable.

 Florence, the region’s capital, is the most expensive place to live in Tuscany.
-But, even here, costs are nearly 14% lower than in London and 23% lower than in New York.
+But, even here, costs are nearly 14% lower than if you live in London and 23% lower than if you are in New York.
 Groceries are more expensive, but you can get around this by shopping at farmer’s markets and buying local produce.